 February 6-10, 2019 Annual Cabin Trip: (109 Photos)

-109. Once again the Annual Winter Trip to the Sooley cabin in Whitbourne is upon us and the Shed-Headz crew are eager to head out over the highway for a few days of relaxation & outdoor activities.
+109. Once again our Annual Winter Trip to the Sooley family cabin in Whitbourne is upon us.
+The Shed-Headz crew are eager to head out over the highway for a few days of relaxation & outdoor activities.
 Ronnie and AJ were the first to hit the road leaving a couple days early to match up with AJ's work schedule arriving at the cabin Monday evening well after dark.

-108. With the trucks unloaded, wood stoves lit and bags put away, the boys hit the pond on studded dirt bike & AJ's new sled project for the '97 Vmax's shakedown run.
-The sled ran great with no major troubles reported.
-Check out the full story of AJ sled rebuild project HERE.
+108. With the trucks unloaded, wood stoves lit and bags put away, the boys hit the pond on their studded out Yamaha YX250 dirt bikes & AJ's new sled project his '97 Yamaha Vmax's shakedown run.
+By all accounts the sled ran great with no major troubles reported.

 107. Meanwhile I was home getting Project Foreman ready for the trip in-between my daytime work, and evening ceramic tile work!

-106. With low snow conditions and a lot of very slippery ice covered trails I decided to install 700 1/2" dirt bike studs in my 12 year old Mud Lite XTR radials.
+106. With low snow conditions and a lot of very slippery ice covered trails I decided to install 700 1/2" dirt bike studs in my 12 year old, well worn Mud Lite XTR radials.
 This will make trail riding and hill climbing a heck of a lot easier.

 104. Later that afternoon AJ popped a belt on the Vmax, not a big deal being a used machine with a belt of unknown age.
 It most likely let go due to age & dry rot.